Hamcha/shipit/README.md

 #### JSON

 The JSON templater replaces values within a JSON file.
-Keys are provided as strings using `/` for separation, you can specify array indexes for array (e.g. `nested/field/10/tag` becomes `nested.field[10].tag`).
+Keys are provided as strings using `/` for separation, you can specify array indexes for arrays (e.g. `nested/field/10/tag` becomes `nested.field[10].tag`).

 Your changeset should look like this: